 This guide assumes that you have the necessary Android and Java development skills to work successfully with this SDK.
 You should know how to build and compile Android applications using Android Studio and the latest tools from the Android Developers Kit.

 By adding the JW Player SDK for Android to your app, you agree to the JW Player Terms of Service.

-If you are adding the JW Player SDK for Android v3 for the first time, read "Download the SDK".
+If you are adding the JW Player SDK for Android v3 for the first time, read "Add the Android SDK".
 If you are migrating from JW Player SDK for Android v2, review "Migrating from Android SDK 2.x to 3.x".